Thursday, August 21, 2014

 "English Bill & Ted, right?"

 one gene we apparently share is a tendency at this age to love a sci-fi show. i went through a pretty heavy Trekkie phase in my teens, so i get Taylor's geekness and the cult following a particular fantasy story line can gather. ("so Who is her Trek?" i asked her dad, my brother.
-"Yup.") except she gets to play in a much more mature internet so she can feast her eyes on all things Who, while i had to go to a bookstore. (uphill barefoot in the snow!) then Grandma found Dr. Who cookie cutters, and i was directed to make some for Taylor. looking up the art was delightfully informative. the many versions of sonic screwdrivers reminded me of the array of Ferengi ear cleaning tools in The Art of Star Trek
+"Yup.") except she gets to play in a much more mature internet so she can feast her eyes on all things Who, while i had to go to a bookstore. (uphill barefoot in the snow!) then Grandma found Dr. Who cookie cutters, and i was directed to make some for Taylor. looking up the art was delightfully informative. the many versions of sonic screwdrivers reminded me of the array of Ferengi ear cleaning tools in The Art of Star Trek.

 and while i'm pleased with the results, they're horribly late. this is due to a confluence of the greater Chicagoland area's monsoon season, the properties of cookie and icing, and allotted home baking time--long drying time exceeded cookie work time, and shortened cookie shelf life. summer cookies really require a pro kitchen, extra time in ITNs larger location requires babysitter time... you see the hole it all digs. so, it stopped raining, and i actually had 2 straight days, and they are sent. (i also know it should be white text on black across the top, but some divergence was required, i don't have a white edible ink marker!) on the plus side, Tay's birthday fun is extended into the summer. haha...